TeunTheunissen/Oracle_Visualizer/README.md

 # Oracle_Visualizer
-Shows the database object dependencies graphically.
+The Oracle visualizer shows the database object dependencies graphically.

-This software is buid for the Processing System, a great piece of open source software to build visualizations. https://www.processing.org/
+This software is build for the Processing System, a great piece of open source software to build visualizations. https://www.processing.org/

 To run the Oracle visulalizer you must download and install Processing 3.0.<br>